openremote/openremote/.ci_cd/README.md

 # `deploy.sh` Bash script
 Bash script that handles the actual deployment to a specific host; environment variables should be already loaded into the shell or be available in `temp/env` file which will be automatically loaded.
 If `ssh.env` is found this env file is also automatically loaded.
 See [Variables section below](#variables) for available and required values.
+The `deploy.sh` in this repository is tailored for deployments on AWS and as such it performs the following functions:

+1. Login to AWS - If `AWS_KEY` and `AWS_SECRET` variables are defined, also sets the region to `AWS_REGION`
+1. Whitelist deployment runner (machine actioning the deployment) - If `IPV4` variable is defined then this IP address will be added to the `ssh-access` security group in the default VPC
+1. Executes deployment docker logic (refer to `deploy.sh` for details)
+1. Remove deployment runner from whitelist - Once deployment is completed or failed the deployment runner will be removed from the whitelist

 ## Docker compose file resolution
 The docker compose file used for the deployment is resolved as follows; if resolved file does not exist then deployment